ashishangra17/DataScienceWork/README.md

-# Heart Disease Prediction
+# Heart Disease Prediction using Decision Trees
-Repository having various real world problems solved by me using Various Data Science Techniques
+Used Decision Tree to predict Heart Disease.